symfony/symfony-docs/contributing/documentation/overview.rst

 A short phrase or paragraph describing the proposed changes is enough to ensure that your contribution can be reviewed.

-**Step 9.** Now that you've successfully submitted your first contribution to the Symfony documentation, **go and celebrate!**  The documentation managers will carefully review your work in short time and they will let you know about any required change.
+**Step 9.** Now that you have successfully submitted your first contribution to the Symfony documentation, **go and celebrate!**  The documentation managers will carefully review your work in short time and they will let you know about any required change.